vedmalex/gql-anywhere/README.md

 #### Options

-The last argument to the `graphql` function is a set of `gql-anywhere`-specific options.
+The last argument to the `graphql` function is a set of `graphql-anywhere`-specific options.

 - `resultMapper`: Transform field results after execution.
     - Signature is: `(resultFields, resultRoot) => any`